amgill3/VaderPi/README.md

 - Click on Create access key
 - download the .csv file and open it for later use

-Enter the name of the Vader you are setting up and press enter
+Perform the following commands using the command prompt.
+ - sudo aws configure
-note: Use the prefix "vader-" before the name to ensure that the name is available ie. "vader-blackspace" Using the opened csv file copy and paste the Access ID into the prompt and press enter repeat for the Access Key
+  - Using the opened csv file copy and paste the Access ID into the prompt and press enter repeat for the Access Key
+  - Type: 'us-west-2' for region
+  - Leave output format blank

-connmanctl enable bluetooth
+ - connmanctl enable bluetooth
+ - sudo nano /etc/bluetooth/main.conf
+   - navigate down to Discoverable Timout and remove the '#' in front
+   - Crtl X (To Exit)
+   - 'y' for yes
+   - Press Enter
+ - Create a name for the new vader - note: Use the prefix "vader-" before the name to ensure that the name is available. example: "vader-blackspace"
+  - sudo aws s3 mb s3://'new vader name goes here'

+Open the file manager
+ - Open scripts folder
+ - Open idv.py
+  - Scroll down to vader_name and edit to the new vader name
+  - note: Use the prefix "vader-" before the name to ensure that the name is available. example: "vader-blackspace"

 ## Wiring ##